 The holy town of Rameshwaram is one of the four places of the Char-Dham pilgrimages and hence a lot of tourists flock here to pray to Lord Rama, the seventh avatar of Lord Vishnu.
 It is said that those who complete the four Dhams will attain ‘moksha’ (freedom from the cycle of death and rebirth).

 Interesting Fact: Even though Rameshwaram is named after Lord Rama, the primary temple here is dedicated to Lord Shiva.
 Historians say that it is also because Lord Rama prayed to Lord Shiva here to clear him off his sins for killing Ravana.

-The rich history of Rameshwaram, the stories associated with each temple, the detailing in the architecture, picturesque landscapes and clean beaches attracts various travellers from across the globe.
+The rich history of Rameswaram, the stories associated with each temple, the detailing in the architecture, picturesque landscapes and clean beaches attracts various travellers from across the globe.

 If you are travelling to Madurai, a one day Madurai to Rameshwaram Trip by Car will take you back to the days of Ramayana and will unfold great mysteries.

 We will be starting our journey by 7 AM by picking you from your place of accommodation in Madurai and head towards Rameshwaram.
 Our first stop here would be the Agni Theertham where you can take a dip to wash away your sins.

 From here, we will head to the five-faced Panchamukha Hanuman Temple.
 After unveiling more about the epic, Ramayana here, we will head to the Ramanathaswamy Temple, the temple dedicated to Lord Shiva.

 We will then proceed for Lunch.
 After devouring onto some local delicacies of the Tamil cuisine, we will unveil the House of Dr APJ Abdul Kalam, which has recently been converted into a museum and displays various glimpses from his life.